Weight-based Packing with WooCommerce UPS Shipping plugin

 In this article, we will discuss one of the most important features of the WooCommerce UPS Shipping Plugin with Print Label, which is, the weight-based parcel packing method.
 Read below to know more about it.

-Sometimes WooCommerce store owners come up with a special scenario which needs something different from the usual.
-Such was the case with one of our customers, where he wanted the plugin to calculate the shipping rates based on the billable weight of the package.
+Sometimes WooCommerce store owners come up with a special scenario that needs something different from the usual.
+Such was the case with one of our customers, who he wanted the plugin to calculate the shipping rates based on the billable weight of the package.

 According to the customer,

 I want the plugin to calculate the rates based on the billable weight of the package ONLY.
 As most of the time my products don’t have dimensions, so I would prefer a method where charges will be calculated based on the total weight of the package instead of the dimensions like height, length and breadth.

 WooCommerce UPS Shipping plugin is the most suitable option in cases like these.
 But before we discuss the weight-based packing, let’s get to know about the plugin in brief.

 WooCommerce UPS Shipping plugin is the #1 UPS shipping plugin that has the capability to automate the whole shipping process.
 This plugin offers WooComerce store owners to get real-time UPS shipping rates for domestic as well as international shipments.
 Besides this, the plugin offers advanced features such as bulk shipping label creation, shipment tracking across the globe, the ability to adjust shipping rates, etc. If you want to check out the whole list of features this plugin provides, kindly visit the link here.